Guide on LBTT Tax Relief for Alternative Property Finance Arrangements

 How to analyse it

-A sensible way to analyse the issue is to ask the following questions:
+A sensible way to approach the issue is to ask the following questions:

 Example